ktemadarko/tmap/README.md

 # geospatial_health
 Geospatial analysis about the distribution of anaemia in children under 5 years old in Ghana

-Exploratory Geospatial Analysis of Urbanicity=A map showing the distribution of built environment in Ghana as 2014 Choropleth map= Geographic variation of Anaemia in Ghanaian children
+Map1-Exploratory Geospatial Analysis of Urbanicity
+A map showing the distribution of built environment in Ghana as 2014

+Map2
+Choropleth map= Geographic variation of Anaemia in Ghanaian children

 Start with the Tmap R script in the Ama_GHSL_2014 folder